mm6/InternetOfThingsCourse/projects/project2/Project2.md

 ### Part 1.

-Your task in Project 2 Part 1 is to:
+Your Part 1 we will experiment using real time data on the web.

 1. 5 Points.
 Build a IntelliJ project named Project2Basic with the code found [here.](http://www.w3schools.com/jsref/tryit.asp?filename=tryjsref_onmousemove)
 Note that every time the mouse moves (within the box) an event is generated